 In its fourth year, BDCHS was among eight Hillsborough County public high schools and 140 schools statewide that received an “A” grade from the Florida Department of Education.
 The school also graduated its first freshmen class in 2011, growing its alumni to more than 120 students.
 Many of these alumni were accepted to universities such as Howard University, Villanova University, University of Pittsburgh, the University of South Florida, the University of Tampa, the University of Florida, and Florida State University.
-Currently there are close to 300 students enrolled at BDCHS with a three-year goal of reaching a total enrollment of 500.

 Looking to the future, we will continue to strive for excellence in education by creating more relevant curricula, keeping our academic standards high and working collaboratively with colleges and universities to ensure postsecondary success.
 Moreover, we plan to aggressively build and strengthen our athletic and extracurricular programs, thereby providing our students with more opportunities to learn and achieve in and out of the classroom.